Azadi Stadium: History

-The Azadi Stadium was constructed by Arme Construction Company and designed by Aziz Farman-Farmaian's architecture firm, AFFA, for the 1974 Asian Games with international criteria.
+The Aryamehr Stadium was constructed by Arme Construction Company and designed by Aziz Farman-Farmaian's architecture firm, AFFA, for the 1974 Asian Games with international criteria.
 It replaced the Amjadieh Stadium as the new home of Iran's national football team.

 The stadium was built as part of a much larger complex which included numerous Olympic-sized venues for various sports, laying the groundwork for ambitious plans for Tehran to make a bid to host the Summer Olympics.
 In August 1975, the Iranian Shah, Tehran's Mayor and the Iranian Olympic Committee submitted a formal letter to the International Olympic Committee, notifying it of Iran's interest in hosting the 1984 Summer Games.
 The stadium was the focal point for the bid.
 But political unrest in the late 1970s saw Tehran drop its bid for the Games, leaving the eventual host, Los Angeles, the only city left bidding.

 Renovations first began on the stadium in 2002.
 Stadium management also planned to later install seats in the upper level of the stadium.
 Those renovations were completed in 2003 and brought down the capacity of the stadium to well under 100,000.
 Later upgrades to the stadium brought it down to its current capacity of 78,116.
-Despite its reduced capacity, Azadi Stadium has been filled over capacity at times such as the Iran-Japan FIFA World Cup 2006 qualification match in March 2005 which resulted in the deaths of seven people.
+Despite its reduced capacity, Azadi Stadium has been filled over capacity at times, such as the Iran-Japan FIFA World Cup 2006 qualification match in March 2005, which resulted in the deaths of seven people.

 In 2004, a large Jumbotron television was added, replacing the original scoreboard.
 The stadium hosted two West Asian Football Federation Championship in 2004 and 2008.
-In 2008, AFC forced Sepahan to play the home matches in AFC Champions League in this stadium after their home stadium Naghsh-e-Jahan Stadium was closed for renovation.
+In 2008, AFC forced Sepahan to play the home matches in AFC Champions League in this stadium after their home stadium Naghsh-e Jahan Stadium was closed for renovation.
 The stadium is also the regular host for Iran U-23 for the Olympic football qualifying.

 In recent years, the Iranian Football Federation has repeatedly submitted bids to host the AFC Asian Cup, which Iran last hosted in 1976.
 But some officials have hinted that rules in Iran banning women from stadiums like Azadi have kept international sports organizations from staging events there.
 Iranian women have been banned from watching matches at Azadi Stadium since 1982.

+During the 2026 Iran war, a gathering of Iranian internal security forces at the nearby Azadi Indoor Stadium on 5 March was bombed by Israel and the United States, resulting in its complete destruction and hundreds of Artesh and IRGC casualties.
+Some initial reports confused the far smaller Indoor Stadium with Azadi Stadium itself, which is located 500 meters away and not targeted.